sdatkinson/neural-amp-modeler/docs/active_learning_usage.md

 Lower `--max-workers` or set a smaller explicit batch if an over-subscribed run hits OOM.
 Without NVIDIA MPS (e.g. on Colab), same-GPU members time-slice rather than running truly simultaneously.

+### Parallel g-optimization

+`--max-workers` also parallelizes the disagreement search (step 2), independent of ensemble training above.
+Each worker keeps its own copy of the frozen ensemble resident on its own GPU and works through a share of the switch-combo/restart candidates:

+- **Unset (default), or on a single GPU / MPS / CPU.** Serial, regardless of `--max-workers` — g-opt is never over-subscribed onto a shared device, unlike ensemble training.
+There is no opt-in here: the search runs many small forward/backward steps per candidate, so contention from sharing a GPU would cost more than the parallelism buys back.
+- **`--max-workers N` on a multi-GPU CUDA box.** `min(N, gpu_count)` workers, one per GPU.

+Each candidate's latent init is seeded from `(--seed, switch combo, restart index)` independently of every other candidate, so results are identical regardless of `--max-workers` or completion order — the search is reproducible whether it runs serially or split across GPUs.

 ### Step 3 — Train the production model

 Once you have grown the capture set, train the shipped **HyperWaveNet** on the aggregated `data.json`